Sustainable Development, CSR and Life Cycle Analysis

 - Responsible department

 Participation in courses of 15 credits in Technology or Industrial Engineering and Management.

-After passing the course, students should be able to
+Upon completion of the course, students should be able to

-- give an account of and discuss the role of companies in society and how companies can work with sustainable development
+- give an account of and discuss the role of companies in society and how companies can work with sustainable development,

-- describe dominant standards and certifications in sustainability with an emphasis on GRI (Global Reporting Initiative)
+- describe dominant standards and certifications in sustainability with an emphasis on GRI (Global Reporting Initiative),

-- describe how working methods from quality development can be used to reinforce internal work regarding sustainable development in organisations
+- describe how working methods from quality development can be used to reinforce internal work regarding sustainable development in organisations,

-- give an account of the principles of, and carry out, a simplified life-cycle analysis
+- give an account of the principles of, and carry out, a simplified life-cycle analysis,

 - give an account of sustainable and ethical leadership.

 Drivers for sustainable development and how they are related to the responsibility of organisations.
 The UN sustainable development goals.
 Different perspectives for increased sustainability in organisations.
 Sustainable development is highlighted and discussed based onenvironmental, economic and social dimensions.
 Sustainability reporting and GRI's standards.
 The role of companies in society and how they can carry out systematic work for sustainable development.
 Synergies between quality development and sustainability work in companies.
 Sustainable leadership, ethical leadership and ethical perspectives, including the concepts of consonance and maximalist ethics.
 Basics of life-cycle analysis.